UK Tax A Brief Overview of Taxation in the United Kingdom

 Non-domiciled persons may not have to pay tax on income from sources based outside the UK if the income is below £2,000 and kept outside the UK.
 However, if the income is above £2,000, this should be reported to HMRC through a self-assessment tax return.

-A person who is not the UK domiciled but is a resident of the UK is liable to pay inheritance tax on any estate within the UK.
-Similarly, if a person is domiciled in the UK, he will be liable to pay inheritance tax at all the properties owned in the UK or abroad.
+A person who is not UK-domiciled but is a resident of the UK is liable to pay inheritance tax on any estate within the UK.
+Similarly, if a person is domiciled in the UK, he will be liable to pay inheritance tax on all the properties owned in the UK or abroad.

 Taxes for International Students in the UK